Pedagogy of ÇARŞI

 Introduced in the 15th century, CWs facilitated the circulation of funds for societal needs, demonstrating an alternative financial model to modern capitalist systems driven by profit.

-• We encourage an abundance mindset among students and teachers to foster collaboration, resilience, and a positive outlook.
+We encourage an abundance mindset among students and teachers.

 We explore the differences between scarcity and abundance mindsets, using interactive lessons and real-life examples to illustrate their impact on various aspects of life, such as workplace dynamics and personal finance.